 Adding a few drops of chilli oil into your cake batter or infusing your buttercream with chilli results in a chocolate cake flavour which ticks all the boxes.
 The gentle tingle of chilli works beautifully with the depth of a dark chocolate cake, although it works equally well in a light and creamy white chocolate cake batter.
 If you’re wary about a chilli and chocolate cake flavour then start off by adding small amounts.
 With chilli, less is always more.

 We promise you that this one works.
 Think of it as a chocolate carrot cake, made with courgettes instead.
-Don’t worry – neither the taste or texture of courgette comes through when baked.
-Instead, you get a moist and light cake mixture which isn’t too sweet.
+Don’t worry – neither the taste nor texture of courgette comes through when baked.
+Instead, you get a moist and light cake mixture that isn’t too sweet.
 We suggest adding dark chocolate drops to the batter to add a depth of flavour.

 If the little ones aren’t so good at eating their greens, we’re sure they’ll be tempted to a few servings of courgette if you present it in cake form.